raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab3/README.md

 ### Prerequisites:
 - Basic knowledge of SQL and BigQuery.
 - Access to Google Cloud Platform with BigQuery enabled.
-- Familiarity with the public dataset `bigquery-public-data.austin_bikeshare.bikeshare_trips`.
+- A dataset available in BigQuery or instructions to import your CSV dataset (`Bikeshare_Trip_Dataset.csv`).

 ---

 ### Lab Setup:

-We will be using the public dataset: `mlopslabsstorage001.bikeshare001.bikeshare`.
-No additional datasets are required for this lab.
+We will use the `mlopslabsstorage001.bikeshare001.bikeshare` dataset (or your equivalent imported CSV file).

 ---